-NOAA's National Geodetic Survey (NGS) provides vertical and horizontal control data that is the foundation for their own photogrammetric and LIDAR shoreline surveys, as well as for hydrographic surveys conducted by Coast Survey's Hydrographic Survey Division (HSD).
+NOAA's National Geodetic Survey (NGS) provides vertical and horizontal control data that are the foundation for their own photogrammetric and LIDAR shoreline surveys, as well as for hydrographic surveys.
+Coast Survey's Hydrographic Survey Division (HSD) measures water depths and locates hazards, such as wrecks, rocks, and shoals.
+Commercial survey companies and other government agencies also provide hydrographic survey data, which is processed by HSD.
 NOAA's Center for Operational Oceanographic Products and Services (CO-OPS) provides tide and other water level information that is used to help determine the position of the shoreline at the chart reference datum and to adjust depths to a chart's sounding datum.
 CO-OPS also provides information used in the predicted tide boxes that are published on NOAA charts.
-The U.S. Army Corps of

-Engineers (USACE) provides data on the depth and limits for over 1,500 federally maintained channels, as well as information about other harbor improvement projects, such as fish havens, dumping grounds, disposal areas, spoil areas, restricted areas, pipeline areas, and overhead cable clearances.
+The U.S. Army Corps of Engineers (USACE) provides data on the depth and limits for over 1,500 federally maintained channels, as well as information about other harbor improvement projects, such as fish havens, dumping grounds, disposal areas, spoil areas, restricted areas, pipeline areas, and overhead cable clearances.
 The U.S. Coast Guard (USCG) publishes a Light List for each of its nine Coast Guard districts.
 These documents list the positions and characteristics of all USCG maintained buoys, beacons, and lights, as well as some private aids to navigation.
 NOAA uses this information and information from the USCG Local Notices to Mariners to update its charts, weekly.
+There is also a growing amount of information from crowd-sourced or non-traditional sources that Coast Survey is able to incorporate into its nautical products